goldmansachs/obevo-kata/internal/doc/kata2-reverse-engineering.md

 individual object and deploying them; the **_order_** in which we deploy objects is also critical.

 Many reverse-engineering tools will generate scripts for an entire schema that produces a correct order of the objects;
-see the [initDb-lesson2.ddl](/kata-files/lesson2/initDb-lesson2.ddl) file for an example; this was the file used to deploy the existing system in the script above.
+see the initDb-lesson2.ddl file (in /kata-files/lesson2/<platform>/initDb-lesson2.ddl) for an example; this was the file used to deploy the existing system in the script above.

 While this can work for deploying a brand-new schema, we run into a couple issues when using this for practical